 Dental crowns are tooth-shaped coverings cemented to a badly damaged tooth to restore the shape and functionality of the tooth.
 Dr. Connell may recommend a crown for your child’s tooth if it has a large cavity, was broken or chipped due to trauma, or if the tooth hasn’t developed correctly.

 Unfortunately, sometimes a child’s tooth may be too badly decayed to save.
-In this case, Dr. Connell will perform an extraction.
-An extraction may also be recommended if the tooth is severely fractured or is crowding other healthy teeth.
+In this case, Dr. Connell will perform a tooth extraction.
+A tooth extraction may also be recommended if the tooth is severely fractured or is crowding other healthy teeth.

 Frenectomy (Tongue Tie Release)